 They first settled in Paterson, Passaic Co., New Jersey.
 Some members of the Vos family preceded them to America and had a house there.
 As other family members arrived, they all lived together in that house.
 My grandfather's parents, Lolle Jenneke Vos and his wife Jeltje Jellema and all but one of their children came here.
 John and Winifred, as they were called in the USA, had their third child, my aunt Winifred "Wiepjke" on 14 February 1908 in Paterson, New Jersey.
 Also in Paterson, they had a son Louis "Lolle" in 1909.
 He died there in 1910.

 |89 Akron St., Rochester, NY as it looked in 1992|

 In 1921, the family made another move.
 This time, all the way to Santa Monica, California -- on the train.
 In Santa Monica, their last child was born -- William "Wiebe" in 1923.
 My grandfather and his brothers were carpenters and built a number of houses in Santa Monica.
-My grandparents lived in several places before that finally built their own home on Berkley St. just off of Wiltshire Blvd., which was a dirt road at the at time!
+My grandparents lived in several places before they finally built their own home on Berkeley St. just off of Wilshire Blvd., which was a dirt road at the at time!

 My Grandpa Vos gave me my first Bible.
 I still have it.
 The family were members of the Dutch Reformed Church until they moved to Santa Monica where there was no DRC.
 They tried several churches and, eventually, settled on the Baptist church.
 My Grandpa sang in the choir there.
 In fact, all of the Vos family were musical.
 Grandpa could play the organ and any kind of horn.
 He had a booming bass voice and did lots of solos.
 Sometimes my mother and I would go to his church to hear him sing.
 The Vos family had a family band in The Netherlands.
 In the picture below, you can see that some of them are holding their instruments.
 They have many musicians among their descendants.